xuankimtran/docs-1/pages/katalon-studio/docs/integration-circleci.md

 Orbs are shareable packages of configuration elements, including jobs, commands, and executors.
 See CircleCI documents about Orbs: [Orbs Introduction Cloud](https://circleci.com/docs/2.0/orb-intro/).

 Katalon Orb enables you to execute Katalon tests with your CircleCI CI/CD pipeline.
 We recommend getting the latest version from the CircleCI Orb registry page.
-Download Katalon Studio Orbs on CircleCI: [katalon/katalon-studio@23.0.8](https://circleci.com/orbs/registry/orb/katalon/katalon-studio).
+Download the latest Katalon Orb on CircleCI: [katalon/katalon-studio](https://circleci.com/orbs/registry/orb/katalon/katalon-studio).

 >**Notes**: In CircleCI, [katalon/katalonstudio@36.0.0](https://circleci.com/orbs/registry/orb/kms-technology/katalonstudio) is deprecated.